Difference between revisions of "Freedom Nyamubaya" - Pindula

 ==Background==

 Freedom Nyamubaya was a rural development, gender and peace activist, farmer, dancer and writer who was born in Uzumba.
 After Independence, she founded MOTSRUD, an NGO that provides agro-services to rural farmers, and she has worked on attachment with the United Nations in Mozambique.
-A founding member of the Zimbabwe Peace and Security Trust, she has spent much of the last five years promoting peace throughout Zimbabwe.
+A founding member of the Zimbabwe Peace and Security Trust, she has spent over five years promoting peace throughout Zimbabwe.

 Background